BETA PHOTO: Rough topo of some of Sugarloaf's routes.

 The hardest part about descending the slabby wash is knowing when to leave it - helpful to have daylight to find the exit or to have previewed this spot in the daylight by coming up on the trail from below.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sugarloaf:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sugarloaf:

 Featured Route For Sugarloaf